-The number of 3 digit numbers that contain one digit that occurs twice, and one other (different) digit, is $2 \times 9 + 9 \times 1 + 9 \times 3 \times 8 = 243$ .
+The number of 3 digit numbers that contain one digit that occurs twice, and one other (different) digit, is $2 \times 9 + 9 \times 1 + 9 \times 3 \times 8 = 243$.

-SOLUTION 2:

-[a] How many 3 digit code numbers contain one non-0 digit that occurs twice, and one 0, and start with the 0?
+SOLUTION 2: Find how many of our previously valid code numbers are now invalid, and subtract that from our previous count: How many 3 digit code numbers contain one digit that occurs twice, and one other (different) digit, and start with a 0?